transformationflow/transformationflow.github.io/docs/overview-methodology.md

 # Transformation Flow Methodology

 ## Introduction
-Just as there is no single way to write SQL code, there is no single way to think about and execute data transformations.
+Just as there is no single way to write SQL code, there is no single way to think about and write data transformations.
 However there are some guiding principles which support development of transformations which are clean, readable, and are as simple to maintain, monitor and update as possible.

-## Logical Flow vs. Deployment
+## Logical Definition vs. Deployment
 The dividing line between these two activities is one which is frequently blurred, and one which it is critical to understand when planning data transformations.

+In its essence, the logical definition of a data transformation is the abstract sequence of actions through which each row of ingested data needs to be transformed, and the deployment approach is how this is practically implemented.

+Consider two end-to-end data pipelines with _exactly_ the same data transformation requirements.

+Just as the decoupling of storage and compute in modern cloud data warehouses has

 Depending on the scale and type of data that you are processing, the deployment aproach will vary massively in order to manage performance and cost.

 ### Logical Flow
 In its purest form, The logical data transformation ...